 In the Garden

 Common sage takes the form of a low shrub that can be wider than it is tall.
 The soft gray-green foliage is great in pots or the garden.
-Consider planting sage in a container with rosemary, basil, and other Mediterranean herbs for a fragrant mix.
+Consider planting and growing sage in a container with rosemary, basil, and other Mediterranean herbs for a fragrant mix.
 While cooks appreciate the distinctive taste and scent of sage, gardeners also enjoy its velvety, evergreen foliage, and delicate blooms.

 If you live in zones 5 to 8, your sage will grow as a hardy perennial.
 However, in the humid climes of zones 9 and farther south, sage is usually an annual, as it does not easily tolerate summer heat and humidity.
 Set out plants in spring or fall, planting seedlings 18 to 24 inches apart.
 Choose a sunny spot in well-drained soil with a pH between 6.5 and 7.
 If you have clay soil, add sand and organic matter to lighten up soil and provide better drainage.
 To provide sage with the nutrition it needs, feed it with a liquid fertilizer like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, following label directions.

 Prune plants back in early spring every year, cutting out the oldest growth to promote new growth.
 You will begin to see little pink or purple flowers in late spring.
 Even with pruning, plants can get woody and stop producing lots of branches after 3 to 5 years.
 At this point, you may want to dig up your original and plant a new one.